“Such a one-sided friendship we’ve got,” she smiled, taking another sip of her drink.

 “That’s complicated,” she said, not surprised.

-She’d been asked before, it seemed.
+She’d been asked that before.

 “Tell me anyway.”

 “What, are you waiting for your answer now?”

 “What makes you think I want to put it on the table and hand it to you?” she lowered her voice – and sounded sexy as hell, he thought.